crosstyan/dotfiles/README.md

 Copy-Item -Recurse -Force  Vim/* ~/
 Move-Item ~/.vim ~/vimfiles
 ```

+### Theme
+The theme I used is [tomasiser/vim-code-dark: Dark color scheme for Vim and vim-airline, inspired by Dark+ in Visual Studio Code](https://github.com/tomasiser/vim-code-dark)

+The color scheme has already included in `.vim/colors`.

 ### Plugin
 If you wanna use Plugins, you have to install [junegunn/vim-plug: Minimalist Vim Plugin Manager](https://github.com/junegunn/vim-plug)